2016 United States presidential election in Montana

 The 2016 United States presidential election in Montana was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
 Montana voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 Montana has three electoral votes in the Electoral College.

-Trump carried the state by a 20.5% margin of victory, exceeding Mitt Romney's 13.7% margin in 2012 and John McCain's 2.4% margin in 2008.
-Republicans have won Montana in every presidential election since 1996.
+Trump carried the state by a 20.42% margin of victory, exceeding Mitt Romney's 13.64% margin in 2012 and John McCain's 2.38% margin in 2008.
+Republicans have won Montana in every presidential election since 1996, and in all but one beginning in 1968.
 Libertarian nominee and third-party candidate Gary Johnson received 5.6% of the vote.

 This was Johnson's fifth strongest state, behind his native New Mexico as well as North Dakota, Alaska, and Oklahoma.